 Every year on December 25, many Christians celebrate Christmas.
-Christmas is the celebration of our Lord Jesus Christ’s birth.
+Christmas is the celebration of Jesus’ birth.
 On the other hand, as a former Iglesia ni Cristo (INC) member, I was raised to believe that December 25 is not the birth date of Jesus.
 I grew up knowing that Christmas is not a religious holiday.
 I was indoctrinated that celebrating Christmas is paganism and a form of blasphemy against our Almighty God.

 Many years have passed.
 I became involved and began to think about Christmas.
 I consider myself a learner and a seeker of good news, and Christmas is an indispensable topic among believers.
 I have a lot of questions.
 Is it true paganism?
 What exactly is the essence of Christmas?
-What is the benefit to me?
+What is Christmas to me?
 Will it help my spiritual life?
 What does Christmas mean to me regarding my relationships with others and, most importantly, with our Almighty God?

 Christmas and the Bible

 Helpful Reads: Practical Christmas Gifts for Everyone, 8 Novel Christmas Gifts, 5 Ways to Celebrate Christmas, 52 New Year Resolutions Ideas, How to Know if God is in our Hearts, 10 Myths about Christians and Christianity, Why Fasting Is Worth Your Attention

 Is there a specific reference to “Christmas” in the Bible?
 Nope.
 Is it true that Jesus was born on December 25?
 Most certainly not.
 The Bible does not specify Jesus’ actual birthday.
 The nativity story contains contradictory clues, such as the presence of shepherds and their sheep, implying a spring birth.
 This is why other Christian sects, such as the INC and Jehovah’s Witnesses, refuse to celebrate Christmas.
 It’s not in the Bible.